 Forum For Theological Educators

-A gathering for doctoral students of color to network, discover professional development opportunities, explore vocation, and gain mentorship.
+A gathering for underrepresented and underserved doctoral students to network, discover professional development opportunities, explore vocation, and gain mentorship

-An opportunity for rising scholars of color to explore and pursue a call to teach.
+An opportunity for underrepresented and underserved scholars to explore and pursue a call to teach

-Join us at The Forum for Theological Educators, a gathering that provides doctoral students of color with opportunities for networking, professional development, vocational exploration, and mentoring.
-This forum will be held in San Diego, CA, before the annual meetings of the American Academy of Religion and Society of Biblical Literature.
+Join us at The Forum for Theological Educators, a gathering that provides underrepresented and underserved doctoral students with networking, professional development, vocational exploration, and mentoring opportunities.
+This forum will be held in Boston, MA, before the annual meetings of the American Academy of Religion and Society of Biblical Literature.
 FTE will cover the cost of travel, lodging, and meals for the duration of the forum.

 Eligible student applicants must be:

-• Admitted or enrolled full-time in Ph.D. or Th.D. program in religious, theological, or biblical studies
+• Enrolled full-time in a Ph.D. or Th.D. religious, theological, or biblical studies program.

-• Present for the entire gathering in San Diego, California, from November 20 - November 22, 2024
+• Present for the entire gathering in Boston, Massachusetts, from November 19 to November 21, 2025

-Please note you will be required to create an account in order to apply.
+Please note that you will be required to create an account to apply.

-The forum is only open to citizens and residents of the U.S. and Canada.
-Students must also be enrolled in a PhD program in the U.S. or Canada.
+The forum is only open to citizens and permanent residents of the U.S. and Canada.
+Students must also be enrolled in a Ph.D. program in the U.S. or Canada.

 A complete application includes the following: